 Parents are being urged to reduce the gamble with the quality of their child’s care by being more discerning with their choice of early childhood education centres.

-A leading expert in quality early childhood education, Dr Sarah Alexander says that as parents return to work after having a baby and need childcare or seek an early start to their child’s education they must do their home-work first and go for a service that has high standards of practice and ethics.
+A leading expert in quality early childhood education, Dr Sarah Alexander says that as parents return to work after having a baby and need childcare or seek an early start to their child’s education, they must do their homework first and go for a service that has high standards when it comes to practices and ethics.

 “Relying on strangers to take good care of their toddler is a gamble that thousands of families take.

 “Some ECE services tick more boxes for quality and are more focused on excellence than others,” Dr Alexander says.